 Your guide to Lifetime ISAs and pensions

-If you’re wondering how exactly LISAs work, and how they stack up against pension funds you’re in the right place.
-In this guide we’ll answer nine of the most common questions.
+If you’re wondering how exactly LISAs work and how they stack up against pension funds, you’re in the right place.
+In this guide we’ll answer some of the most common questions.

 You’ll be able to open a LISA if you’re aged between 18 and 40.
-LISAs are designed to fund long-term life goals so you can withdraw money without fees if you’re buying your first home or if you’re retiring after age 60.
+They’re designed specifically to fund these long-term life goals, so you won’t pay any fees if you withdraw your money to buy your first home or if you’re retiring after age 60.
+However, if you withdraw for any other reason, you’ll accrue a penalty of 25%.
+Effectively taking away any bonus that you earned from the government.

 2. How do LISAs compare to pensions?